qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   uses the selected datum transformation for further transformation between these two CRSs until you |signMinus| remove it from the list.

-  You can use the |signPlus| button to add the datum transformations if you know its parameters (source and destination ellipsoids and the numbers from the transformation table).
+  You can use the |signPlus| button to add a datum transformation if you know its parameters (source and destination ellipsoids and the numbers from the transformation table).
 You then need to manually enter each setting.